 Lastly, in the abstract category, we get a glimpse of the incredible resilience of nature.
 Aerial photographer Paul Hoelen captures the results of the transformation of a toxic industrial mining site at Lake Owens in California into a shorebird reserve.
 Hoelen writes: “after a destructive past and the creation of the most toxic dust bowl in America, migratory birds are returning, and life is beginning anew.”

 The photographs are now on display in an exhibition entitled “Above Us Only Sky” in Siena, Italy, through the end of November.

-During this time, when people especially need places of solace and peace, the re-opening of these sanctuaries seem particularly opportune.
+During this time, when people especially need places of solace and peace, the re-opening of our sanctuaries seem particularly important.
 After a comprehensive restoration and expansion, the Rothko Chapel, a non-denominational sacred space in Houston, Texas, has re-opened on a limited basis.
-Much of the revitalization effort, which encompasses the building and the landscape, helps to more fully realize the vision of Abstract Expressionist painter Mark Rothko and the Chapel’s founders, John and Dominique de Menil.
+Much of the revitalization effort, which encompasses the building and landscape, helps to more fully realize the vision of Abstract Expressionist painter Mark Rothko and the Chapel’s founders, John and Dominique de Menil.